 After we sat at his mooring for about an hour, Kurt returning phone calls and booking charters, me soaking up sun and watching the world go by, we headed out toward Cape Poge.
 The wind was about 10 to 15 knots, I remember that we kept a reef in and he tied in another just before we docked for his next sail.
 But I’m getting ahead of myself.
 There’s something about the force of the wind, directing you out over the water.
 I love the sound of the waves, the clang of the buoys, and the yawns that can only come from a ninety-two year old wooden boat.
 I love the flap of the sail, and I love laughing with my friend.
 It really is amazing to me how the final two hours of a shift at work can seem like a life sentence, but two hours out on Tigress is always over in the blink of an eye.
 Einstein’s theory of relativity summed up perfectly, right there.

 Edgartown Board Of Trade

 Martha’s Vineyard is a glamorous playground for politicians and celebrities.
 It’s a small island with world-class beaches and fantastic lobster rolls.
 It’s a harbour full of sailboats and fishermen.
-Above all else, Martha’s Vineyard is a community.
+Above all else, Martha’s Vineyard is a community of hard-working, kind, and friendly people.
 The closer I get, the more I’m able to see the forest behind the trees—and it’s beautiful.
 Just another Edgartown Day.